 Sending any direct or indirect transmission from an external computer to the robots is not possible during a virtual game.
 During a physical game, it has to take place during a timeout or any form of temporal absence and outside the field of play.
 Any time the robot handler or another team member is touching the robot, a cable is connected or another form of communication with the robot (including button clicks) take place, the robot is considered in service.
-The regular penalty time will start counting only after any type of communication with the robot handler attempts to service the robot again.
+The regular penalty time will start counting only after any type of communication with the robot has finished and will be reset whenever the robot handler attempts to service the robot again.